-“Accreted Amount” means, with respect to an Accreting Obligation, an amount equal to (A) the sum of (i) the original issue price of such Obligation and (ii) the portion of the amount payable at maturity that has accreted in accordance with the terms of the obligation, less (B) any cash payments made by the obligor thereunder that, under the terms of such Accreting Obligation, reduce the amount payable at maturity (unless such cash payments have been accounted for in clause (A)(ii) above), in each case calculated as of the earlier of (x) the date on which any event occurs that has the effect of fixing the amount of a claim in respect of principal and (y) the Physical Settlement Date or applicable Valuation Date, as the case may be.
+“Accreted Amount” means, with respect to an Accreting Obligation, an amount equal to (a) the sum of (i) the original issue price of such obligation and (ii) the portion of the amount payable at maturity that has accreted in accordance with the terms of the obligation (or as otherwise described below), less (b) any cash payments made by the obligor thereunder that, under the terms of such obligation, reduce the amount payable at maturity (unless such cash payments have been accounted for in clause (a)(ii) above), in each case calculated as of the earlier of (A) the date on which any event occurs that has the effect of fixing the amount of a claim in respect of principal and (B) the Physical Settlement Date or applicable Valuation Date, as the case may be.
 Such Accreted Amount shall include any accrued and unpaid periodic cash interest payments only if “Include Accrued Interest” is specified as being applicable.
-If an Accreting Obligation accretes pursuant to a straight-line method or if such obligation’s yield to maturity is not specified in, nor implied from, the terms of such obligation, the “Accreted Amount” shall be calculated using a rate equal to the yield to maturity of such obligation.
-Such yield shall be determined on a semiannual bond equivalent basis using the original issue price of such obligation and the amount payable at the scheduled maturity of such obligation.
-The Accreted Amount shall exclude, in the case of an Exchangeable Obligation, any amount that may be payable under the terms of such Obligation in respect of the value of the equity securities into which such Obligation is exchangeable.
+If an Accreting Obligation is expressed to accrete pursuant to a straight-line method or if such obligation’s yield to maturity is not specified in, nor implied from, the terms of such obligation, then, for purposes of (a)(ii) above, the “Accreted Amount” shall be calculated using a rate equal to the yield to maturity of such obligation.
+Such yield shall be determined on a semiannual bond equivalent basis using the original issue price of such obligation and the amount payable at the scheduled maturity of such obligation, and shall be determined as of the earlier of (A) the date on which any event occurs that has the effect of fixing the amount of a claim in respect of principal and (B) the Physical Settlement Date or applicable Valuation Date, as the case may be.
+The Accreted Amount shall exclude, in the case of an Exchangeable Obligation, any amount that may be payable under the terms of such obligation in respect of the value of the Equity Securities for which such obligation is exchangeable.

-“Accreting Obligation” means any obligation (including, without limitation, a Convertible Obligation or an Exchangeable Obligation), the terms of which provide for an amount payable upon acceleration equal to the original issue price (whether or not equal to the face amount thereof) plus an additional amount (on account of original issue discount or other interest accruals not payable on a periodic basis) that will or may accrete, whether or not (i) payment of such additional amounts are subject to a contingency or pursuant to a formula, or (ii) periodic cash interest is also payable.
+“Accreting Obligation” means any obligation (including, without limitation, a Convertible Obligation or an Exchangeable Obligation), the terms of which expressly provide for an amount payable upon acceleration equal to the original issue price (whether or not equal to the face amount thereof) plus an additional amount or amounts (on account of original issue discount or other interest accruals not payable on a periodic basis) that will or may accrete, whether or not (a) payment of such additional amounts is subject to a contingency or determined by reference to a formula or index, or (b) periodic cash interest is also payable.

-“Convertible Obligation” means any obligation that is convertible, in whole or in part, into equity securities of the issuer of such obligation solely at the option of holders or a trustee acting for the benefit only of holders.
+“Convertible Obligation” means any obligation that is convertible, in whole or in part, into Equity Securities solely at the option of holders of such obligation or a trustee or similar agent acting for the benefit only of holders of such obligation.

+“Equity Securities” means:

+in the case of a Convertible Obligation, equity securities of the issuer of such obligation or depositary receipts representing equity securities of the issuer of such obligation; and

+(b) in the case of an Exchangeable Obligation, equity securities of a person other than the issuer of such obligation or depositary receipts representing equity securities of a person other than the issuer of such obligation.

-“Exchangeable Obligation” means any obligation that is exchangeable, in whole or in part, into equity securities of a person other than the issuer of such obligation solely at the option of holders or a trustee acting for the benefit only of holders.
+“Exchangeable Obligation” means any obligation that is exchangeable, in whole or in part, for Equity Securities solely at the option of holders of such obligation or a trustee or similar agent acting for the benefit only of holders of such obligation.

 The Definitions are hereby supplemented by amending Article III as follows: